 - External Authentication Keys (XAUT): TDES keys that enable the authentication of either Application Operators (PKI/GC read or PKI/GC Update) or Cryptographic Officers (Reset Retry Counter and Unblock PIN).
 These keys are generated out side of the cryptographic module in an HSM, and then are loaded protected with a Global Platform secure channel using the CSC Card Manager / Security Domain key set. - RSA private keys: managed (generated or unwrapped) from the PKI/GC/SKI applet using the Java Card cryptographic services.
 These keys are used to generate signatures.
 They are either generated on the card or outside of the cryptographic module in an HSM, and then loaded protected with a Global Platform secure channel using the CSC Card Manager / Security Domain key set. - RSA private key establishment keys: managed (generated or unwrapped) from the PKI/GC/SKI applet using the Java Card cryptographic services.
 These keys are used to exchange TDES session keys for the SMA secure message session.
 These keys are either generated on the card or out side of the cryptographic module in an HSM, and then loaded protected with a Global Platform secure channel using CSC Card Manager / Security Domain key set.
 The session keys are zerorized after the session is closed by the MANAGE SMA command. - Personal Identification Numbers (PIN): PINs and PIN attributes are managed from the ACA Applet, which relies on Java Card PIN management service.
-The initial PIN is loaded protected with Global Platform secure channel using the CSC Card Manager / Security Domain key set, and can be changed later by the user after a successful user authentication event.
-When operating in FIPS 140-2 Level 3 mode, the PIN is entered protected with secure messaging provided by SMA applet. - Access Control Rule: These data elements define the Authentication Method that is permanently set for the service.
+The initial PIN is loaded protected with Global Platform secure channel using the CSC Card Manager / Security Domain key set, and can be changed later by the user after a successful user authentication event. - Access Control Rule: These data elements define the Authentication Method that is permanently set for the service.
 Several services offer a configurable Authentication Method.
 For such services, the authentication method should be set according to table 2.
-The Access Control
+The Access Control Rule are set by the Card Security Controller via a Global Platform secure channel using the CSC Card Manager / Security Domain key set.

-- Rule are set by the Card Security Controller via a Global Platform secure channel using the CSC Card Manager / Security Domain key set. - SKI key K{ski:} This is a DES or TDES key used to perform internal authentication or generate a One-time Password.
+• SKI key K{ski:} This is a DES or TDES key used to perform internal authentication or generate a One-time Password.
 The DES key is only used for legacy support purposes.
 This key is generated out side of the cryptographic module, and then loaded protected with Global Platform secure channel using the CSC Card Manager / Security Domain key set.